DavidGilmour1984/Attiny-Projects/ATTINY13 PWM Dimmer/readme.md

 ---

 ## Summary
-This firmware provides a **robust, human-intent-driven interface** for a compact dimmer module, with safe MOSFET drive capability, predictable behaviour, and low-power operation.
+This firmware provides a robust, low-power PWM dimmer with latched control, deliberate user interaction, and hardware support for both **digital step dimming** and **future analogue dimming via a 10 kΩ potentiometer**.